pciongoli/PatrickCiongoli-Portfolio/README.md

 https://pciongoli.github.io/PatrickCiongoli-Portfolio/

 ## Purpose
-The purpose of this project was to create a portfolio page for myself using the MERN stack and React skills I have aquired.
+The purpose of this project was to create a portfolio page using React, in which I can showcase some of my work.

 ## Technologies Used
 * React